cchesser/java-perf-workshop/part_1/README.md

    java.lang.Thread.State: RUNNABLE
 ```

+An alternative tool [`fastthread.io`](https://fastthread.io/) also has a blog on other ways to capture a [thread dump](https://blog.fastthread.io/2016/06/06/how-to-take-thread-dumps-7-options/)

 ## jcmd PerfCounter

 A very simple and quick collection of stats on a JVM can be collected via: